austinesmith/cdk-and-vuejs-in-s3/README.md

   * Using services in an AWS account can incur a cost and it does not make sense to pay for resources not being used

-  * Since both the deployment and the tear down process can be automated, these strategies can be used to reduce costs
+  * Since both the deployment and the tear down process can be automated, modeling your *infrastructure as code* can significantly reduce costs
 <br/><br/>